KenyanJesus/Writeups/HTB/The Art Of Reversing.md

 If for example the days input is 311 it will turn into CCCXI in roman numerals, then turn into `jyddd` as the key.

 Since we now know the algorithm we can reverse engineer the second part of the key, `wymddd`.
-If we move all the characters one spot to the left and reverse the string again we get the roman numerals: CCCNXV, which converted to regular numbers is 365.
+If we move all the characters one spot to the left and reverse the string again we get the roman numerals: CCCLXV, which converted to regular numbers is 365.
 We now have the username + password and we double check it with the program:

 ![](https://i.imgur.com/Il9qzmi.png)